 715.22 Delete “The value 1 in a Compressed BlockAck frame indicates HT-delayed block ack.
 HT-delayed block ack is obsolete and this value might be reserved in a later revision of the standard.”

+715.25 Delete “The value 0 is not used for data sent under HT-delayed Block Ack during a PSMP sequence.”

-784.21 Edit as shown “The Block Ack Policy subfield is set to 1 for Immediate Block Ack and 0 for Delayed Block Ack.
+784.21 Edit as shown “The Block Ack Policy subfield is set to 1 for non-DMG STAs.
+For DMG STAs the Block Ack Policy subfield is set to 1 or 0 in accordance with Table 11-5 (Types of block ack agreement based on capabilities and ADDBA conditions for DMG STAs).

+Add “NOTE: In previous revisions the Block Ack Policy subfield for non-DMG STAs could have been set to either one or zero.”

-1004.35 Replace text in B10 with “Reserved”
+1004.35 Replace text in B10 (HT-delayed Block Ack) with “Reserved”

-1005.45 delete entire row
+1005.45 delete entire row (HT-delayed Block Ack)

-1394.30 delete entire row
+1394.30 delete entire row (Delayed BlockAcks)

 1394.33 delete entire row